 3.How would you outline our product if someone wanted something similar but with the cost being $20 less?

 This question will be asked one way or another as one of the first PM interview questions.
 Its asked to see if you have looked at the company’s products and learned something about them.
-It also evaluates key project manager skills such as your communication and prioritization skills.
+It also evaluates key project manager skills such as communication and prioritization skills.

 Discuss product features and do a basic cost-benefit analysis as best you can from your research.
 Explain the benefits of keeping the price and what a buyer would get for it.
 Show your clear thought process, technical skills, and how you would communicate with the buyer.